Skip to content

 Introduction to RPA with Power Automate

-While Power Automate is often used to connect modern cloud services with Tallyfy through APIs, many organizations still rely on legacy desktop applications that lack such interfaces.
-This is where Robotic Process Automation (RPA) can be considered, and Power Automate Desktop is a tool for building these UI-based automations.
-Understanding RPA can help you bridge Tallyfy with older systems, extending the reach of your Tallyfy process automation to systems that don’t offer modern integration methods.
+Power Automate often connects modern cloud services with Tallyfy through APIs.
+But what about those ancient desktop applications still running in your organization?
+The ones without APIs?
+That’s where Robotic Process Automation (RPA) comes in - and Power Automate Desktop is Microsoft’s tool for building these UI-based automations.
+RPA helps you bridge Tallyfy with older systems, extending your Tallyfy process automation to systems that don’t offer modern integration methods.

 What is Robotic Process Automation (RPA)?

-Robotic Process Automation uses software “robots” (bots) to automate repetitive, rule-based tasks by mimicking human interactions with digital systems.
-Instead of connecting programmatically via an API (which is Tallyfy’s preferred method for integration), an RPA bot interacts with an application’s user interface (UI)—it clicks buttons, types text into fields, and navigates menus, just like a human would.
+RPA uses software “robots” (bots) to automate repetitive tasks by mimicking how humans interact with digital systems.
+Instead of connecting programmatically via an API (Tallyfy’s preferred method), an RPA bot interacts with an application’s user interface - it clicks buttons, types text into fields, and navigates menus.
+Just like you would.

-The key difference from API-based automation (like using Tallyfy’s Open API or webhooks) is that RPA works at the presentation layer (the screen).
-This makes it a potential option when target systems are old, don’t have accessible APIs, or when API development is too costly for the task at hand to integrate with Tallyfy.
+Here’s the difference from API-based automation (like Tallyfy’s Open API or webhooks): RPA works at the presentation layer - the screen.
+It’s an option when target systems are old, don’t have accessible APIs, or when API development is too costly for the specific task you need to integrate with Tallyfy.

 • Unattended RPA: The bot runs independently in the background, typically on a dedicated machine.
-These are suited for batch-processing tasks interacting with systems connected to Tallyfy.
+Perfect for batch-processing tasks that interact with systems connected to Tallyfy.

 Power Automate Desktop

-Power Automate Desktop is the application used to design RPA flows (desktop flows).
+Power Automate Desktop is the application you’ll use to design RPA flows (desktop flows).
 It provides a visual designer and actions to interact with desktop applications and UI elements.

 • UI element recorder: Records mouse clicks and keyboard inputs to generate initial flow steps.